samanazadi1996/Sam.CleanArchitecture/Documents/CleanArchitectureTemplates.md

 ## Getting Started

+### Create new UseCase
-## You can create use cases (commands or queries) by navigating to './Src/Core/CleanArchitecture.Application' and running 'dotnet new ca-use-case'.
+You can create use cases (commands or queries) by navigating to './Src/Core/CleanArchitecture.Application' and running 'dotnet new ca-use-case'.
 Here are some examples:

 #### To create a new command:
 ``` sh